luucasgb/dlc_mover_script/README.md

 ## Variable breakdown

 `root_folder` is the root folder where the DLC you want to copy is located.
-It can have any number of subfolders and it will still only copy the DLC files, not the folder structure.
+It can have any number of subfolders and it will only copy the DLC files, not the folder structure.

 `target_folder` is Rocksmith's default DLC folder.
 Should look like `..\Rocksmith2014\dlc`